brainstorm/dotenv-codegen-rustc-hang/README.md

 ^C  Building [======================================================>  ] 39/40: dotenv-codegen-rustc-hang(bin)
 ```

-Tested on all those toolchain versions:
+Tested on the following toolchain versions as of 2019-06-27:

 ```bash
 $ rustup show